-A will inherit access to all the Accounting, Department folders, HR, IT and subfolders
+A will inherit access to everything, all subfolders, and entries including: Accounting, Department folders, HR, IT, etc.

-- To User/Role B: with access on IT
+- Add access for role B: with access on IT

-B will also have access to Networking and Servers
+B will also have access to IT, Networking, and Servers

-- To User/Role C: with access to IT and HR
+- Add access for role C: with access to IT and HR

 C will NOT have access to Accounting, Department 1, or Department 2

-- To User/Role D: with access on Accounting Sub1
+- Add access for role D: with access on Accounting Sub1

 D will only have access to Accounting Sub1